hyperglyph/hyperglyph/doc/talks/srcfringe-20120701.rst

       task.found_link(url)
     end

 The initial get of the client fetches the root page.
 This root has one attribute, Queue, which is a form to find a queue.

 It submits the form, to get a queue page, and in turn submits another form to get the next task.

+Although to the client, it looks like objects and methods, it's still a web page and forms underneath.
 The client is actually screen scraping web pages.

+But a web page for robots, not humans.

 These pages look something like this: